- What’s new with RenderMan®?

 - What 3D applications does RenderMan support?

-- What about support for other applications like Cinema4D and Blender?
+- What about support for other applications like Cinema4D® or Autodesk 3ds Max®?

 We track the applications that are most important to productions at Pixar, ILM, and our community of commercial customer studios, and we frequently evaluate additional deep integrations within other Digital Content Creation applications.
-An important aspect of RenderMan version 22 has been re-engineering our live rendering interfaces specifically to allow easier, faster, and better integrations into new artist tools.
-We understand the power and capabilities of applications such as Cinema4D and Blender, and the strong interest in them, particularly from the Non-Commercial RenderMan community.
-We are pursuing integrations for these applications, and others, sometimes through third parties, as commercial priorities allow.
-Please contact us at firstname.lastname@example.org and we can help you find the best solution for your requirements.
+We understand the power and capabilities of applications such as Cinema4D and 3ds Max, and the strong interest in them.
+Please contact us at email@example.com and we can help you find the best solution for your requirements.

 - Is Tractor included in the latest version of RenderMan?